 There is so much to see, experience and do in the city that I love to go again & again.
-There is a hidden charm & feel in Hyderabad even the local dialect has an interesting sound to it, food is superb be it street food or restaurant food though the culture is different people are mostly happy to help.
-In this post I am giving details of things to do in Hyderabad India in 3 days.
+Hyderabad has a hidden charm & feel, even the local dialect has an interesting sound to it, food is superb be it street food or restaurant food though the culture is different people are mostly happy to help.
+In this post I am giving details of places to visit in Hyderabad and around in 3 days.

 I like going to older places of Hyderabad and enjoy the unique culinary experience they offer.
 There is so much to see but some of the places one must visit when in Hyderabad to experience and absorb the feel of the city.
 Here is my guide for first-time visitors, what to do and see in 3 days.

 We bought a 10 INR ticket (For international travelers it’s 100 INR) to see it from inside.
 The name Charminar came from the Four Minarets i.e. Char means four and minar mean Minarets.
 It was built in 1591 by Muhammad Quli Qutb Shah as a masjid for prayers.
 The stucco decorations, the arrangement of its balustrades and balconies add to the beauty of it.

 From here walked to the Laad Bazaar, which is next to the Charminar.
 This market is famous for lacquer bangles studded with artificial diamonds.
-Other then bangles this market is famous for semi-precious stones, pearls, jewelry, silverware, traditional fabrics and Ittar perfume.
-Most of the shops conduct business in old style with floor sitting on a cotton mattress.
+Other then bangles this market is famous for semi-precious stones, pearls, jewelry, silverware, traditional fabrics, and Ittar perfume.
+Most of the shops conduct business in the old style with floor sitting on a cotton mattress.

 By the time we finished with the market, it was already lunchtime.
-We decided to have famous Hyderabadi biryani.
+We decided to have the famous Hyderabadi biryani.
 Shadab hotel was nearest to our location, so we went there by cab for lunch.

 Chowmahalla Palace is little more than one & half km from Shadab but due to traffic, it took us longer than usual time.
 From the main gate, I bought entry ticket of 50 INR (For non-Indians it’s 200 INR) and a camera ticket for 50 INR.

-The main attraction of Palace is Durbar hall, which is popularly known as Khilwat Mubarak in the local language.
+The main attraction of the Palace is Durbar hall, which is popularly known as Khilwat Mubarak in the local language.
 The pillared Durbar Hall has a pure marble platform as the royal seat, here the Nizams held their durbar and performed all symbolic ceremonies.

 From Falaknuma Palace we booked a cab for our hotel.
 Our first day was quite busy and we saw some of the most historical buildings of Hyderabad.
 We ended our day with dinner at Chutneys.

 Next day we decided to start early and went to Golconda Fort.
 There is a lot of walking involved in open so we decided to return before it gets too hot.
-We bought a ticket of 10 INR and entered from the gate.
+We bought a ticket of 10 INR and entered the gate.
 From outside the fort was not visible but when we turned and entered inside from a big wooden gate we saw the vast structure.

 We submit photo ID proof and rented the audio guides to understand the details of artifacts they had displayed in the museum and I personally recommend the use audio guide.
 We have received a brochure with the map from the museum and I followed it to navigate from one hall to another.
 They marked the special collection on the map, it helped me a lot otherwise I would have lost in the museum.

 There were big collections of different items on display in rooms & halls of the museum, for eg one room was full of Chinese crockery, another room has exclusive collection of walking sticks or a room with different design of daggers or in one they have displayed ancient copies of Qur’an or designer furniture from Egypt or furniture made of Ivory or there was a collection of Raja Ravi Verma’s paintings and this list goes on & on.
-Another must-see was the statue of veiled Rebecca, it is one of the important possession of the museum.
+Another must-see was the statue of Veiled Rebecca, it is one of the important possession of the museum.

 There was a small cafeteria in the museum but I personally didn’t like it.